giladcohen/KATANA/readme.txt

-This repo reproduces all the reuslts shown in our paper.
+This repo reproduces all the reuslts shown in our paper: https://arxiv.org/abs/2109.08191
 Steps:

 1) Run in the project dir: source ./init_project.sh